camunda/camunda-docs/versioned_docs/version-8.0/self-managed/connectors-deployment/connectors-configuration.md

 CAMUNDA_OPERATE_CLIENT_PASSWORD=demo
 ```

-When running against a self-managed environment you might also need to configure the keycloak endpoint to not use Operate username/password authentication:
+When running against a Self-Managed environment, you might also need to configure the Keycloak endpoint to not use Operate username/password authentication:

 ```bash
 CAMUNDA_OPERATE_CLIENT_KEYCLOAK-URL=http://localhost:18080